-- i.
-As required in 25 C.F.R.
-Part 559, a request to the NIGC for any new facility under consideration requires at least one hundred twenty (120) days before the opening of the new gaming facility.
+- As required in 25 C.F.R.
+Part 559, a request to the NIGC for any new facility under consideration requires at least one hundred twenty (120) days' notice before the opening of the new gaming facility.
 Newly issued or renewed facility licenses must be submitted to the NIGC within 30 days of issuance.
-Finally, if a facility license is terminated, expires, or if the gaming facility closes or reopens, notification must be made to the NIGC within thirty (30) days of theevent. - ii.
-The NIGC will maintain the ability to accept electronic submission of all notices required under this requirement through facility_license_ephs@nigc.gov.
+Finally, if a facility license is terminated, expires, or if the gaming facility closes for longer than 180 days or reopens after such closure, notification must be made to the NIGC within thirty (30) days of the event. - ii.
+The NIGC will maintain the ability to accept electronic submission of all notices required under this requirement through facility\license\ephs@nigc.gov.
 The Compliance Division will actively assist TGRA's on ensuring timely notices are made where possible and take into consideration where facility and tribal government closures otherwise prevented timely submissions.
 Should any actions taken by the TGRA or tribal government trigger the submission of any of the above notices, please notify your Region Office for further guidance.

 e.
-Agreed Upon Procedures Audit and Financial Statement Audit
+Agreed Upon Procedures and Audited Financial Statements

 - i.
 As detailed in 25 C.F.R. § 543.23(d)(1) the Tribe must engage a CPA to complete an Agreed Upon Procedures (AUP) Audit and report the findings to the NIGC within one hundred twenty (120) days of the gaming operation's fiscal year end.
-Additionally, 25 C.F.R. § 571 requires each tribe to prepare Audited Financial Statement which are also due within one hundred twenty (120) days of the gaming operation's fiscal year end. - ii.
-With regard to the reporting deadlines for audited financial statements and Agreed Upon Procedure reports, NIGC encourages submissions within 30 days of the audit and report original due dates.
+Additionally, 25 C.F.R. § 571 requires each tribe to prepare an Audited Financial Statement which is also due within one hundred twenty (120) days of the gaming operation's fiscal year end. - ii.
+With regard to the reporting deadlines for audited financial statements and Agreed Upon Procedure reports, NIGC encourages submissions within 30 days of the audit and report original due dates. - iii.
+Please contact your NIGC regional office if you anticipate not meeting the 120-day deadline for reporting. - 12.
+Question: What level of tribal gaming commission and casino oversight is required by the NIGC for suspended casino operations?
+At what point does the Gaming Commission fall below required regulatory minimums, and what is the NIGC's guidance when circumstances related to the COVID-19 pandemic cause the TGRA personnel and resources to drop below minimums?